libis/dataverse_api/README.md

 ### Accessing an existing dataset

-A new Dataset instance can be obtained from the parent Dataverse's #children call or can be directly instantiated if you know the dataset's id or persistent identifier:
+A new Dataset instance can be obtained from the parent Dataverse collection's #children call or can be directly instantiated if you know the dataset's id or persistent identifier:

 ```ruby
 ds = parent_dv.children[1]